jhamberg/unitime/README.md

     duration: d`7`, // evaluates to 604800000
     interval: h`12` // evaluates to 43200000
 }
 ```

-The implementation uses clever caching to keep as little information in memory as possible.
+The library is written entirely in [Typescript](https://www.typescriptlang.org/).

 ## Usage examples